-Panch phoran is a Bengali spice blend that is sometimes referred to as Indian five spice.
-You will need it for a variety of dishes such as shukto and other favorites from Eastern India and Bangladesh.
+Panch phoran (a.k.a. panch puran) is a Bengali spice blend that is sometimes referred to as Indian five-spice.
+You will need it for a variety of dishes, such as shukto and other favorites from Eastern India and Bangladesh.
 It may not be easy to find this spice blend in a hurry unless you live near an Indian grocery store.
-If you need a panch phoran substitute, try one of the following options:
+If you need a panch phoran substitute, whether for Indian cooking or another need, try one of the following options.

 Your best bet: Make your own panch phoran

 One of the factors that make panch phoran so easy to make is that the traditional blend requires the same amount of each spice.
 In other words, there is no complex recipe to follow.
-Note that this is all subject to the taste of the cook, which means that you should adjust the ingredients if the standard blend does not suit your palate.
+Note that this is all subject to the taste of the cook, so you should adjust the ingredients if the standard blend does not suit your palate.

 A decent second choice: Curry powder